 7 Wonderful Winter Mantel Decorating Ideas

-I know you may still be decorating your home for Christmas.
-Winter comes after Christmas and that is a wonderful time to decorate your home for a new season.
+When do you take down your Christmas decorations?
+When do you transition from Christmas to winter decor?
 One of the first places to transition your home from Christmas to winter is your fireplace area.
 I have 7 wonderful winter mantel decorating ideas for you.

 After all the emphasis on color during Christmas, I love the calmer approach to winter decor.
 These seven wonderful winter mantel decorating ideas will give you a process to help you create a softer, natural look.